Overview: Test materials

 • Assembled test Items which can be used in a test (and which contain either or both of the above)

-The section Creating Test Materials provides an overview of these test materials.
+The chapter Creating Test Materials provides an overview of these test materials.
 It shows you how to create test items, as well as how to configure them, to preview them and to classify them.
 In other words, this section shows you how to prepare test materials so that they can be used in a test.

 Note: Supporting material such as images, audios and videos need to be prepared outside of TAO, though TAO offers a way of storing and managing them in the Asset Manager.
 See the section Managing assets for information on managing assets in the asset manager.
 This section also includes a chapter on creating (text) passages in the Passage editor for use as supporting material.